 In other words, if an investor is looking in a marketplace and there are several different rental properties that sold for different numbers and each is bringing in a different rent, what the GRM allows someone to do is compare many rental properties against one another by using one simple metric: GRM.

 What is the Formula for Gross Rent Multiplier?

-Calculating the gross rent multiplier is pretty straightforward.
+Calculating the GRM is pretty straightforward.
 An investor only needs two inputs: property value and gross annual rent.